Legitpotao/etech-region-12-wbsite/README.md

 School project

-Henlo! website made by patatas na coder
+Henlo! website made by patatas na coder.
+Me is new in front-end

 Check the prototype at:
 https://www.figma.com/file/gnH46vCL2mRfDYndrVRjkB/Etech---Region-XII-Website?node-id=0%3A1